fredjaya/rec-bench/README.md

 ## To-do
 - [ ] ?
 Change --mode x/y/z to --x/--y/--z
-- [ ] Add santa.jar in docker image
+- [ ] Add path to santa.jar in docker image
-- [ ] add process to visualise simulation outputs
+- [ ] add/fix process to visualise simulation outputs
 - [x] generate simulations on the HPC
+- [ ] test PhiPack with conda
+- [ ] add 3seq or geneconv to conda

 **S1_filter_fasta**
 - [ ] Needs a better way to deal with sequence gaps